Tropical Storm Zeta to hit Yucatan before making U.S. landfall midweek along northern Gulf Coast

 Emergence over the Gulf on Tuesday

 During its encounter with land, Zeta — which at landfall will probably be a Category 1 hurricane — will weaken some before reemerging over the Gulf of Mexico.
-There are conflicting signals for the extent to which Zeta will be able to reorganize, the most likely scenario being a maintenance of strength or slow weakening as it approaches the Louisiana coast as a high end tropical storm or Category 1 hurricane.
+There are conflicting signals for the extent to which Zeta will be able to reorganize.
+The most likely scenario is a maintenance of strength or slow weakening as it approaches the Louisiana coast as a high-end tropical storm or Category 1 hurricane.

 At the lowest levels, minimal ocean heat content, or the energy that warm ocean waters can contribute to the maintenance or intensification of tropical systems, is present.
 Sea surface temperatures, while milder than average for this time of year, have decreased following recent cold fronts, with little recovery.